maobrien11235/ANTNM/README.md

 1. Contestants are not directly comparable across seasons.
 Contestant X in season 4 that was in the top 2 may have only may have been eliminated in the first three episodes of season 21.
-So, at minimum, I would a game-theoretic approach to the problem.
+So, at minimum, I would need a more complex approach to the problem.
+As it stands I have a dataset of 22 different trials (seasons), while I was designing a problem statement that hoped I could use the 22 trials as a single dataset.
 2. Lesser to (1), my planned target variable is not a time to event variable, which is just wholly against the design of the Cox proportional hazards models.

+Exploring more of my hope for survival analysis, perhaps going to a tried-and-true project using a loan default dataset as my source for my survival analysis itch.